atsangarides/kedro-base-ds/{{ cookiecutter.repo_name }}/docs/source/index.rst

-.. kedro_cookiecutter_base documentation master file, created by sphinx-quickstart.
+.. kedro_test_182 documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project kedro_cookiecutter_base's API docs!
+Welcome to project kedro_test_182's API docs!
 =============================================

 .. toctree::